To better understand

 Tips and tricks

-- Use videos or newspaper articles to facilitate discussing this issue with your teen; these tools provide concrete examples of violence in romantic relationships and allow them to ground the ideas in reality.
+- Use videos or newspaper articles to facilitate discussing this issue with your teen.

 - Be a positive model for your teen by making sure your relationships, with your partner and the other members of your family, are healthy, harmonious and inclusive.